-Hello, I’m Deb Schirmacher.
+Hello, I’m Deb Schirmacher, SBD.
 I have been given gifts and gifts are meant to be shared.
 Serving and caregiving is just a natural part of who I am; but it is also my spiritual gifting as well.
 I love birthing, mamas, and of course, babies.
 My daughter’s pregnancies have inspired me to be a doula, but I’ve been one at heart for many years.
 I’m a member of DONA International, the foremost organization supporting Doulas around the world, and am working on my Certification as a Birth Doula.
 My DONA approved Birth training has covered Childbirth Education, Breastfeeding, and Birth Doula training.
 I’m a member of Doulas of Greater KC as well.
 My DONA approved Postpartum training has covered Mother and Newborn care, Integrating the Baby in the Family, Breastfeeding, Perinatal Mental Health as well as Loss and Grief.
 I’m certified as a Birth Doula and as a Bereavement Doula – with Stillbirthday.

 Having four natural births of my own (and 2 losses), as well as extensive breastfeeding experience provides a great foundation for the training that I have received.
 Additionally, years of serving as a Pastor’s wife has given me many opportunities to learn grace and compassion, and to use my gifts.
 I love Jesus and enjoy serving others.
 I have spent many weeks in the hospital with family members and have gained valuable experience navigating the medical world – which can often be intimidating.
 I have provided foster care and have been through the adoption process as well.
 I’ve also had training in Peacemaking, which complements every area of life.

 Doula Services – from Birth and Postpartum to the End-of-Life.
 Coming alongside in both joy and sorrow, walking By Your Side!